rangulicon/mFi-tools/readme.md

 # About
-This project provides some tools for Ubiquiti Networks mPower devices.
+This project provides some tools for Ubiquiti Networks mFi devices.

-[nocontroller](nocontroller) Disables the controller connection attempts.

 [MQTT client](mqtt/client) Provides an MQTT client.

-[Thermostat](mqtt/thermostat) A simple thermostat script.